jaimedelacruz/pyMilne/README.md

 conda install fftw clangxx_osx-64 eigen ipython matplotlib numpy cython scipy astropy llvm-openmp

 ```
 You will need to edit one line in setup.py to point to the folder where you have your environment installed.
-Please make the root_dir variable point to your environment directory.
+Please make the root_dir variable point to your environment directory in the Darwin section of setup.py.
 In my case it looks something like this:
 ```python
 if(plt.system() == 'Darwin'):
     root_dir = '/Users/jaime/anaconda3/envs/bla/'